Ruchita1010/resume-generator/README.md

   Automatic PDF generation and download<br>

 - **Sample Data**<br>
-  Load sample data to see how the resume will look like with pre-populated information<br>
+  Load sample data to see how the resume will look with pre-populated information<br>

 - **Reset**<br>
   Easily clear all the fields in one go<br>